fhermeni/benchmarks-tdsc/README.md

 Additional tools
 ------------------------

-* to generate a workload, use `generate.sh`
+* to generate a workload, use `generate.sh`:

+    $ ./generate.sh 10 simple_workload

-* to compute the number of applications impacted by a load increase in a given workload, use `impacted.sh`
+* to compute the number of applications impacted by a load increase in a given workload, use `impacted.sh`:

+    $ ./impacted.sh simple_workload/r3 c100p5000